The ICPC NAC Experience

 T-7: Rain realizes I may have missed a case and goes to write it.

-T-5: Rain fixes it but it still WAs samples.
+T-5: Rain fixes it but it still WAs on samples.

-T-3: I realize Rain may have used two variables in an incorrect order.
+T-3: I realize Rain may have used two variables in the wrong order.
 He swaps them.

 T-2: It ACs on sample tests.
-We comment out the tons of debug logs.
+We comment out all the debug logs.

 T-1: We submit.
 It ACs!

-This secures our World Finals qualification and importantly we edge out a higher placement than UofT :).
-In the end this year’s cutoff was top 18, and we would’ve qualified without C, but it was an exhilarating experience.
-Overall it wasn’t the best, if my start wasn’t so terrible I’m pretty certain we would’ve also solved D, and possibly just barely a Bronze medal.
-But I’m sure other teams were facing some issues too.
+This secured our World Finals qualification, and importantly, we edged out a higher placement than UofT :).
+In the end this year’s cutoff was top 18, and we would’ve qualified even without C, but it was an exhilarating experience.
+Overall it wasn’t the best.
+If my start hadn’t been so terrible, I’m pretty certain we would’ve also solved D. But I’m sure other teams were facing some issues too.

-My favorite type of graph is now the unicyclic graphs.
+My favorite type of graph is now the unicyclic graph.

-Excited for the World Finals in Dubai, which may change location depending on world events…
+Excited for the World Finals in Dubai, though the location may change depending on world events…